 “No—it bleed.
 Here, you hold this.”
 The woman handed a gauze pad to Sharalyn and pointed to her lip.
 Sharalyn pressed it to her face.

 While she was having her manicure, Sharalyn held the gauze pad by turns in her idle hand.
 By the time she had her pedicure, the pinpoints of blood had dried.

 “Of course.
 I love flowers.
 I had some gladiola bulbs on the east side of my house that came up for ten years, and I never—”

-Sharalyn did not want, thought she was too old for that look, but thought, too, of the boy and of his terrible mother, and said, “Um, OK.”
+Sharalyn did not want, thought she was too old for that look, but thought, too, of the boy and of his terrible mother, her own need to fix it, and said, “Um, okay.”

 The woman quickly painted a flower on each of Sharalyn’s big toes.

 Back on the road and waiting at a nearby traffic light, Sharalyn set her elbow on the armrest, her chin in the palm of her hand.
 “The knee bone’s connected to the thigh bone,” she thought to sing, but didn’t.
 An old oak was growing too close to the street and made an easy specimen for examination.
 It was burnt hollow through its trunk, but layered branches arched outward, tiny green-gray leaves sprouting skyward.

 “I thought only redwoods could do that,” she spoke, still facing the window.
 She heard a crack and a sharp pain popped the right side of her head.
 She reached up to finger the spot and came away with a bloody hand.

 “Shit.”
 Drive-by shooting?
 “Oh, my God.
 Oh no.” Though Sharalyn felt blood in rivulets down her neck, she was not losing consciousness.
 She even thought to put her car in park and turn on her emergency flashers.
 The bullet only grazed me, she thought and reached for her cell phone to dial 911.
 Cars pulled around her, but no one stopped.